ak--47/mixpanel-import/README.md

 when running stand-alone, `pathToData` can be a `.json`, `.jsonl`, `.ndjson`, or `.txt` file OR a directory which contains said files.

-you will also need a [`.env` configuration file](#environment-variables)
+you will also need a [`.env` configuration file](#environment-variables) for authentication.

  ## arguments

 when using `mixpanel-import` in code, you will pass in 3 arguments:  [`credentials`](#credentials), [`data`](#data), and [`options`](#options)

 ### credentials
-mixpanel's ingestion APIs authenticate with [service accounts](https://developer.mixpanel.com/reference/service-accounts) OR [API secrets](https://developer.mixpanel.com/reference/authentication#service-account); service accounts are the preferred authentication method.
+Mixpanel's ingestion APIs authenticate with [service accounts](https://developer.mixpanel.com/reference/service-accounts) OR [API secrets](https://developer.mixpanel.com/reference/authentication#service-account); service accounts are the preferred authentication method.

 #### service account:
 ```javascript